stevenapsel/DRL-ContinuousControl/Report.md

 ##### Agent.act
 This method returns an action based on the input state.
 To encourage exploration, the action predicted by the actor_local newtwork has noise added to it.
 The amount of noise will decrease as training progresses.
 Lastly, the action is clipped to remain within bounds.
 ##### Agent.step
 The training loop will choose an action and provide it to the enviroment.
 With the environment's response, we have a full experience (state, action, reward, next_state, done) that can be stored in the ReplayBuffer.
-For every LEARN_EVERY calls to Agent.step, the method will do the following steps LEARN_NUMBER times: sample BATCH_SIZE samples from the ReplayBuffer and update the Actor and Critic networks by calling Agent.learn
+For every LEARN_EVERY calls to Agent.step, the method will do the following steps LEARN_NUMBER times: sample BATCH_SIZE samples from the ReplayBuffer and update the Actor and Critic networks by calling Agent.learn.
 ##### Agent.learn
 This method implements the target computation and gradient descent step from the algorithm pseudo-code, with the modification of using an Adam optimizer.
 The updated qnetwork_local is then used to gradually update (based on interpolation parameter TAU) the qnetwork_target.
 #### Network.ipynb